vircadia/vircadia-native-core/BUILD.md

 You have the choice of setting a variable specific to each library, or having a folder using a defined structure that contains all of the libs.

 The recommended route is to place all of the dependencies in one place and set one ENV variable - HIFI_LIB_DIR.
-That ENV variable should point to a directory with the following structure
+That ENV variable should point to a directory with the following structure:

-    root_dir
+    root_lib_dir
         -> glm
             -> glm
                 -> glm.hpp